igorw/weblog/_posts/2013-04-03-sexpr-meta-eval.md

 > Note: I was not able to get recursion via Y combinator to work, so there's
 > probably still some bugs lurking somewhere.

+> Edit: This is due to McCarthy's eval not supporting lexical closures.

 ## Further reading

 * [John McCarthy's 1960 paper](http://www-formal.stanford.edu/jmc/recursive.html)